Pnwcomputers/The-Computer-Handbook/Part VI - Account Management & Recovery/Chapter 17 - When Things Go Wrong/Chapter17-WhenThingsGoWrong.md

 ### What's Next?

-In **Chapter 18**, we'll cover **Software Management**—the essential knowledge you need to keep your computer fast and secure by mastering installation and updates.
+In [Chapter 18](../../Part%20VII%20-%20Practical%20Tips%20%26%20Advanced%20Basics/Chapter%2018%20-%20Software%20Management/Chapter18-SoftwareManagement.md), we'll cover **Software Management**—the essential knowledge you need to keep your computer fast and secure by mastering installation and updates.

 **Remember:** Have systems (password manager, 2FA backup codes) and professional support in place before you need them.